-Pathways Human Services of Florida (PHS) provides case management services to Alachua County.
-The sub-contracted provider is comprised of a Program Director, a Quality Assurance Specialist, six Case Management Units, and several support staff.
+As of February 2018, Camelot Community Care has been providing case management services to Alachua County.
+The sub-contracted provider is comprised of a Program Director, Assistant Program Director, a Quality Assurance Specialist (QAS), six Case Management Units, and several support staff.
 The case management agency promoted and instituted several activities during the past Fiscal Year which promoted Continuous Quality Improvement (CQI) in the areas of Safety, Permanency & Well-Being.